oliviernguyenquoc/OAPISQLC/README.md

 - Usage of `x-primary-key` and `x-autoincrement` extension (like in openalchemy)

+- [ ] **Metadata Utilization**
+  - Use schema descriptions and other metadata to add comments to tables and columns in SQL.

 - [ ] **Partitioning Support**
   - Implement table partitioning features if specified via OpenAPI extensions or conventions.